PinYuanChen/pinyuan.github.io/_posts/2023-10-31-mocking-network-requests-with-urlprotocol.md

 }
 ```

-Time to write some tests.
+Time to write some tests. 📝

 We aim to ensure that the behaviors of `URLSessionAPIClient` match our expectations.
-Initially, we'll assess if it can accurately initiate a GET request.
+Initially, we'll check if it can accurately initiate a GET request.

 ```swift
 func test_getFromURL_performsGETRequestWithURL() { }
 ```

-A challenge arises: how can we initiate a request using a mock URL?
+Here comes a problem: how can we initiate a request using a mock URL?

 The solution lies in intercepting the request to return a response aligning with our specifications.
-And here comes a handy tool called `URLProtocol`, which fulfills what we need.
-Despite its name, `URLProtocol` isn't a protocol but rather a class within the URL loading system.
-When a URL session request is initiated, the system automatically creates a `URLProtocol` instance to manage the process.
+And there is a handy tool called `URLProtocol`, which fulfills what we need.
+Despite its name, `URLProtocol` isn't a protocol but a class.
+When a URL session request is initiated, the URL loading system automatically creates a `URLProtocol` instance behind the scene to manage the process.
 Our objective is to simulate `URLProtocol` and intercept the request by implementing the requisite methods.

 When subclassing `URLProtocol`, there are four essential methods to implement.